 Brunch at Tlaquepaque Village

 After your morning hike, head to Tlaquepaque Arts & Crafts Village for well-earned brunch at the Secret Garden Cafe.
-The Secret Garden Cafe is a popular European-style bistro that serves healthy breakfast favourites and delicious homemade delicacies.
+The Secret Garden Cafe is a popular European-style bistro that serves healthy breakfast favorites and delicious homemade delicacies.

 After brunch, explore Tlaquepaque Village, an iconic Sedona landmark for nearly 50 years.
 Originally conceived as an artist community, the unique shopping area is styled after a traditional Mexican village.

 While you are at Tlaquepaque, make sure to check out The Awakening in Sedona.
-Much more than an average crystal shop, The Awakening is not the best place to shop for crystals thanks to their strict “look, don’t touch” policy.
+Much more than an average crystal shop, The Awakening is not the best place to shop for crystals, thanks to their strict “look, don’t touch” policy.

 Chapel of the Holy Cross